Friday, June 13, 2025

 2. Make sure your goals fit your schedule.
 For example, a busy parent might aim for 30-minute walks four days a week.

-3. Change your goals every month based on how you’re doing.
-Experts say to check your goals every 4-6 weeks.
+3. Change your goals every month based on your progress.
+Experts recommend checking your goals every 4-6 weeks.

 Follow these exercise routine tips to avoid getting too tired.
 Starting small helps you keep going, making success more likely.